Prometheus Rising, by Robert Anton Wilson

 If you’re looking for a detailed examination of the model, it’s a decent book, but it’s also well worth looking up Leary’s own thoughts on the subject because Wilson is essentially concentrating on getting you to apply the model more so than explain it in detail or trying to prove it to you.

-The book is an entertaining read in itself, and should open your eyes a little along the way too.
+Prometheus Rising is an entertaining read, and should open your eyes a little along the way too.
 At the very least, it could widen your reality tunnels a little further, and at best could turn your understanding of the world around you inside out and upside down.